 The end result; Maple tree with a thick, tapered trunk with a stunning nebari and branch structure.

-"Author of several bonsai books, winner of many awards and owner of Heron's Bonsai in the UK.
-Peter Chan is an expert at bonsai and japanese gardening.".
+Written by: Peter Chan.
+"Author of several Bonsai books, winner of many awards and owner of Heron's Bonsai in the UK.
+Peter Chan is an expert at Bonsai and japanese gardening.".
 Please visit his website for more information, or check his Bonsai artist profile; Peter Chan!